Last modified: 18 March 2023

 If Vim’s default filetype detection using filetype.vim

-fails (this only happens for exotic filetypes), you can also manually configure Vim to detect the target filetype.
+fails (which can happen for exotic filetypes), you can also manually configure Vim to detect the target filetype.

 Note that manual detection of exotic filetypes is not needed for this tutorial (Vim detects LaTeX files without any configuration on your part), so feel free to skip ahead.